juliesymons/juliesymons/GettingStarted.md

 ### Example #2

-`BackgroundSubtraction` is a good example to illustrate several more concepts covered in this tutorial.
+`BackgroundSubtraction` is another good example to illustrate several more concepts covered in this tutorial.
 Here is the code:

     package tutorial.cogio